BRochelleFisher/BRochelleFisher.github.io/_pages/samples-cl-tech.md

 permalink: /samples/cl-tech/
 description: Controlled Language Project - Technical Documentation
 nav: false
+toc:
+  sidebar: left
 ---

-# Sample background
+**Sample Background**

-I have a personal project to create and document how to make and maintain a proprietary controlled language.
-This sample is the guide for Python developers or technical writers with the ability and resources to run Python scripts.
+_I have a personal project to create and document how to make and maintain a proprietary controlled language.
+This sample is the guide for Python developers or technical writers with the ability and resources to run Python scripts._

+---

 # Introduction to Controlled Languages